CoderAcademy-DEV-MERN-Group/DEV1003-Assessment01/Client-Server Architecture.md

 Back through chain:
 (MongoDB (return drama movies) -> Mongoose (serialized movie data) -> Express (JSON response) → React (UI Update) -> user)

+---

 ## Data Distribution

 Data distribution separates data between the client and the server, to optimise performance, scalability, and security (Zealousys, 2025)[^9].
 Client-side caching allows for rapid access to previously loaded content, while server side data storage allows for robust validation and sanitisation, secure storage of encrypted private data, as well as any complex aggregations and business logic needed to be performed by middleware.
 A hybrid approach allows for smooth user experience and optimum performance (Sharma K, 2025)[^10].

 In general data distribution looks like:

-- **Client:** Temporary data, cached assets, authorisation/authentication tokens, user preferences
+- **Client:** Temporary data, cached assets, authorisation/authentication tokens, user preferences, UI states and modals (generally overlay or pop ups)
 - **Server:** Persistent data, secure credentials, logic dependent data

 A diagram of data distribution in our application: